Learn more about Bright Health and help us find the right plan for you while saving you hundreds.

 The percentage of costs of a covered healthcare service you pay (20%, for example) after you've paid your deductible.
 Let's say your health insurance plan's allowed amount for an office visit is $100 and your coinsurance is 20%.
 If you've paid your deductible: You pay 20% of $100, or $20 – until you’ve reached your maximum out-of-pocket amount.

 In the United States, an Exclusive Provider Organization (EPO) is a hybrid health insurance plan in which a primary care provider is strongly advised.
 Healthcare providers must be seen within a predetermined network.
-Out-of-network care generally is not provided.
+Out-of-network care generally is not provided except in cases of emergency.
 Bright Health offers EPO plans on the Individual & Family health insurance exchanges.

 The Affordable Care Act (ACA) is the comprehensive health care reform law enacted in March 2010, sometimes known as ACA, PPACA, or Obamacare.
 The law provides consumers with subsidies, or premium tax credits, that lower costs for many households who qualify based on income.

 A navigator or certified assister is someone trained and paid by the federal government to help you navigate your Health Insurance Marketplace.
 They are unbiased and will try to get you government subsidies and help you find the best plan for the best price.
 Learn more about navigators.

 The Health Insurance Marketplace, also known as the “Marketplace” or “exchange,” provides health plan shopping and enrollment services through websites, call centers, and in-person help.
 Some states, such as Colorado, run their own Marketplaces.
 They are kind of like Amazon, basically, a website that offers and sells all the plans, but doesn't make products itself.
 This is also the place where you get subsidies, or Advanced Premium Tax Credits (APTC).